Best Gravel Patio Ideas: DIY Design & Materials

 Some other things to keep in mind in installing a pebble patio:

+If using outdoor furniture for your patio, provide a firm foundation.
+Add at least 6” inches of thick rock base layer to support your furniture.
 These additional elements in your patio design will naturally cause appropriate changes in the depth of soil you need to dig and the amount of aggregate you need to purchase.
+Maintaining a pea aggregate open air space would require occasional raking to even our the surface.
+Replenish your pebble terrace every 3 to 4 years.

 Stone pavers may be set in unique patterns like those shown in this Pinterest-perfect design.
 There is really no limit when it comes to designing your pea-pebble courtyard.
 Use it as an interesting focal point for your landscape.

 This backyard gazebo with outdoor furniture is surrounded by pea pebbles with a smooth stone border.
-Raised flower beds are used to add visual interest and add contrast to the home’s design.
+Raised flower beds are used to add visual interest and contrast to the home’s design.
 A large lawn backs up to the area fencing and gives a backdrop of color in contrast to the color of the stones.

 This small cozy patio features square stone slabs with a border or white gravel.
 A rustic wrought iron furniture set makes this a great spot to enjoy morning coffee or to relax after a long day.

 A cozy rustic place for gathering with friends or family, this pebble courtyard design made use of large irregular rocks for the fire pit and small gray pea pebble for the flooring.
-The seating area is blended well with the surrounding landscape by using a stone ledge and some accent pillows.
+The seating area blends well with the surrounding landscape by using a stone ledge and some accent pillows.

 Related Patio Ideas You May Like: